Posted on

 Watch the video on YouTube (english subtitle)

-The difference will be visible from the window.
-One will have a magnificent view of the bay, and the other will have a magnificent view of the city.
-But when you enter a building, we all have this in mind, and it’s human nature, we all expect nothing more than a view of the bay, plain and simple.
-And that, in turn, comes at a price.
+Well, the difference will be visible through the window.
+That is to say, the first unit will have a magnificent view of the bay, and the other will also have a magnificent view of the city.
+But that’s not the bay.
+When you enter a building that you know is on the bay, you don’t expect anything other than a view of the bay, plain and simple.
+And this expectation, this mental projection, comes at a price.